wuddleko/genguard/README.md

 `genguard check --all` runs every config under the repository root, in path order, on the same working tree.
 It skips directories named `.git`, `vendor`, and `node_modules`.
 It does not read `.gitignore`, so a config inside an ignored directory still runs.
 A clean run prints each config path and a totals line. `--all` and `--config` are separate invocations.

 `genguard check --isolated` checks the committed copy of the config in a throwaway worktree and does not read or write dirty files in the checkout.
 Groups in that file still share the worktree. `--all --isolated` finds configs tracked at HEAD, including one deleted in the checkout, and skips a config that is not committed.
 Each config gets its own full worktree, one after another, so a failed `clean` in one file does not wipe files another config is judging.

+`genguard run` runs the same commands as `genguard check` and leaves the tree as the generator wrote it.
+It does not fail when that differs from HEAD.
+A skip under `--since` does not run `clean`. `--isolated` is not valid: run writes the checkout. `genguard run --all` runs every config in path order on that same checkout, so a `clean` in one file still deletes paths a later config is about to use.

+`--json` prints one JSON object on stdout and does not print the human report.
+The object has `exit` and `configs`.
+Each config has `path`, `exit`, and `groups`, and `error` when loading that config failed or an isolated worktree could not be removed. `path` is relative to the repository root for one config and for `--all`.
+A group has `name`, `status` (`ok`, `drift`, `error`, `skipped`), and, when present, `error` and `drifts` (`kind`, `path`).
+A drift `path` is relative to the repository root.
+Diffs stay in the human report.
+Exit codes are unchanged.
+A non-empty `error` does not replace `exit`.
+A failure before any config runs still prints `error:` on stderr and leaves stdout empty.

 A group has: